KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 Some Exploit Protection measures do not create events, because they do not detect.
 For example, with Mandatory ASLR and Bottom-up ASLR, a program's code and libraries and loaded at a random memory address instead of a predictable one.
 This measure does not detect anything to create an event for.

-Microsoft's [documentation](https://learn.microsoft.com/en-us/defender-endpoint/exploit-protection#exploit-protection-and-advanced-hunting) does not include the Control Flow Guard (CFG) DeviceEvents ActionType, it only includes the Exploit Protection measures ActionTypes actually starting with the substring `ExploitGuard`.
-The complete list is depicted in the following table.
+Microsoft's [documentation](https://learn.microsoft.com/en-us/defender-endpoint/exploit-protection#exploit-protection-and-advanced-hunting) does not include the Control Flow Guard (CFG) DeviceEvents `ActionType`, it only includes the Exploit Protection measures Action Types actually with the substring `ExploitGuard`.
+The complete list of the possible `ActionType` values for Exploit Protection is depicted in the following table.

 |DeviceEvents ActionType|Description|Exploit Protection Measure|
 |-|-|-|